 4) The execution of parallel MBS object delivery and in-session object repair.

-Editor’s Note: More issues are expected to be identified.
+5) In order to ensure that the timing in FDTs is synchronized with the UE’s view of time, an accurate time synchronisation between the MBSTF and the UE is needed.

 5.9.6 Candidate solutions

+On gap #1 identified in clause 5.9.5:

+- Define a named reference point between the MBSTF and the MBS AS in order to publish objects to the MBS AS for the purpose of object repair.

+- Document a call flow for procedures including post session repair and in session repair.

 On gap #2 identified in clause 5.9.5, the following signalling options exist in the FLUTE File Delivery Table (FDT):

 - Using FDT parameters to signal the time when repairs can be requested (e.g. Expires attribute).